DenielWorld/TechMine-PM/README.md

 # TechMine-PM
 Remake of the good old "Mekanism" mod from MC: Java Edition, but for PMMP
+# WARNING
+This plugin was started in my days as a beginner developer.
+Now that I have more experience, I am planning to make a more organized & functional rewrite of this plugin when I have the time.
+I personally do not recommend for you to use any of my trash-code that you find here as of now :stuck_out_tongue:
 # Disclaimer
 * This plugin will for sure not be the exact copy of the Java edition Mekanism mod, so please do not